bink81/redis-demo/README.md

 # redis-demo
-This is a simple demo of a REST API that uses redis
+This is a simple demo of a REST API that send and receives messages to Redis, persists them in a dB and notifies WebSockets

 ## Installation